benedekrozemberczki/SINE/README.md

 ```
   --dimensions              INT       Number of embeding dimensions.
 Default is 128.
   --budget                  INT       Sampling budget.
 Default is 10^5.
-  --node-noise-samples      INT       Number of noise sampled nodes.
-Default is 5.
-  --feature-noise-samples   INT       Number of noise sampled features.
+  --noise-samples           INT       Number of noise samples.
 Default is 5.
   --batch-size              INT       Number of source nodes per batch.
 Default is 32.
   --walk-length             INT       Truncated random walk length.
 Default is 80.
   --number-of-walks         INT       Number of walks per source node.
 Default is 10.